nllpw/nllpw-org-gatsby/src/pages/workshop/index.md

 template: page
 ---

-The NLLP Workshop 2026 will take place on 28 or 29 October 2026 and will be co-located with the <a href="https://2026.emnlp.org/" target="_blank">EMNLP 2026</a> conference in Budapest, Hungary.
+The NLLP Workshop 2026 will take place on 28 October 2026 and will be co-located with the <a href="https://2026.emnlp.org/" target="_blank">EMNLP 2026</a> conference in Budapest, Hungary.

 <div class="grid-2-1">
   <div class="grid-2-1-left">